North Carolina Beach Sites: 10 Places to Play Near Wilmington

 Fort Fisher State Historic Site

-While outside, walk the trail to see monuments, seacoast cannon, a Napoleon field piece and Coehorn mortar.
+While outside, see monuments, seacoast cannon, a Napoleon field piece and Coehorn mortar.
 Once inside, visitors browse battle maps, artifacts, weapons, technology and learn about life at the fort.

 New Hanover County Arboretum (Wilmington)